7 Santorini Trip Planning Mistakes To Avoid!

 So know what to expect before arriving!

-Oia tends to shut down around midnight; most of the shops are closing up their doors around 11h30 pm to 12 am.
+Oia tends to shut down around midnight; most of the shops close their doors from 11:30 p.m. to 12 a.m.

 While it’s bustling during the day, things settle down quite a bit after sunset.